ShivaniKhatri96/React-notetaking-app/README.md

 - Note creation works.
 It's also responsive
 - You can see notes by all users in home page
 - In `My notes` page, notes created by currently logged in user are shown
+- working on Note Card styling
+- Hide private notes if it doesn't belong to authenticated user

 ### Currently working on

-- working on Note Card styling
+- add context menu

 ### Tools used